piotrmurach/lex/README.md

 [coveralls]: https://coveralls.io/r/piotrmurach/lex
 [inchpages]: http://inch-ci.org/github/piotrmurach/lex

 > Lex is an implementation of complier construction tool lex in Ruby.
-The goal is to stay close to the way the original tool works and combine it with the expressivness of Ruby.
+The goal is to stay close to the way the original tool works and combine it with the expressiveness of Ruby.

 ## Features
 * Very focused tool that mimics the basic lex functionality.